pkp/ui-library/src/docs/components/ListPanel/readme.md

 ### Accessibility

-When `isFilterVisible` is false, filter buttons must have `tabindex="-1"` to prevent them from receiving focus.
+When `isSidebarVisible` is false, filter buttons must have `tabindex="-1"` to prevent them from receiving focus.
 Remove this attribute when visible to let them be focused.

 Filters should always include a `.pkpListPanel__filterHeader` element which describes the filter set.
 When visible, the element should have `tabindex="0"` so that it can be focused.
-When `isFilterVisible` is changed to true, the focus will be shifted to this element.
+When `isSidebarVisible` is changed to true, the focus will be shifted to this element.

 ## Ordering